|

 We know you may have questions or worries about your Medi-Cal coverage during this time.
 Learn more about your right to health care, common questions about Medi-Cal, and how SFHP can help you get the care you need.

 We’re so sorry to hear that.
+California is a sanctuary state and San Francisco is a sanctuary city.
 You can still go to the doctor and get the care you need.
-California is a sanctuary state and San Francisco is a sanctuary city.
+SFHP has options to help you get care online or over the phone.

-As of now, you can still get the care and services you need.
+Right now, you can still get the care and services you need.

 No. You have the right to receive emergency services.